-A key component of the FD348R is its fiber optic sensor cable; this uniquely-designed cable, which is sensitive to movement, pressure, and vibration, can be routed along the fabric of a fence to detect climbing and cutting.
-The detection of an intruder triggers an alarm from the Alarm Processing Unit (APU).
+A key component of the FD340 Series is its fiber optic sensor cable; this uniquely-designed cable, which is sensitive to movement, pressure, and vibration, can be routed along the fabric of a fence to detect climbing and cutting.
+The detection of an intruder triggers an alarm from the APU.

-Another key feature of the FD348R is its use of insensitive lead-in cables, allowing each APU (up to 8 in one RK348 rack) to be mounted up to 20 kilometers (12.4 miles) away from the protected zone.
+Another key feature of the FD340 Series is its use of insensitive lead-in cables, allowing each APU to be mounted up to 20 kilometers (12.4 miles) away from the protected zone.
 This feature lets the user install the APU in a location that is close to power and communications as well as secure from weather.